Motsols/bdd-tdd-with-js/README.md

 (Karma is now running automatically when you make changes that)

 To get BDD running, update features/step-definitions/instructions-steps.js:4 with the correct URL to your local index.html.
+To change the webdriver to a browser on your machine, check this link http://karma-runner.github.io/1.0/config/browsers.html

 Run BDD tests with
 `node ./node_modules/selenium-cucumber-js/index.js -r ./features/reports -s ./features/step-definitions`